sanaz-arian/wheatIQ/README.md

 # WheatIQ 🌾

+🏆 This project was selected as one of the top final projects of the Data Science & Machine Learning Bootcamp.

-WheatIQ is an AI-powered bilingual wheat disease assistant designed for early detection and classification of wheat diseases from images.
+An AI-powered bilingual wheat disease assistant for image-based disease detection and interactive guidance.

 The system combines deep learning image classification with a conversational chatbot interface to help users identify wheat diseases and receive practical information about symptoms, spread conditions, prevention, and treatment guidance.